 I towelled them off, brushed their teeth and then escorted them out of the bathroom, pulling the door shut so I could deal with that later.

 As I diapered them, I suddenly realized that with all of this potty talk, I had to go pee!
 I flung the bathroom door open and was immediately smacked across the face by the smell of floating poo.
 I drained the bath tub while sitting on the toilet.
 Multitasking is an essential skill for any Mommy.
 When I finished peeing and turned to flush the toilet, Miss M jumped in front of me and enthusiastically shouted “Good Job!”
 I burst out laughing.
 When I flushed the toilet and turned to wash my hands she intercepted my path demanding “a five?
 A five?” meaning she wanted to give me a high-5 for my excellent work peeing on the toilet.
 I accepted.
 It’s nice to feel appreciated, after all.

 I could not stop laughing at this whole crazy potty experience.
 I put the kids to bed and then returned to the bath room to scoop the poop out of the now drained bath tub and sanitize the bath toys and tub.

 There are not enough Lysol wipes in the world for this household.
 I will sign tonight off as “progress” in the potty-training journey.

-andbabymakes3imean4 is one mom’s adventures while tap dancing on the brink of insanity with 2 babies, 11 months apart.
-If you liked this post, please click “subscribe” or follow my page on facebook to be the first to know of future posts.
-Thanks for reading! :)
+andbabymakes3imean4 is one mom’s journey while tap dancing on the brink of insanity with 2 babies, 11 months apart.
+If you liked this post, please follow my blog or “like” my page on facebook.
+Thanks for reading!
+Xo